A Compassionate Care Team Can Enhance the Outcome of Rehabilitation

 Treating Early Childhood Trauma During Adult Rehabilitation

 Early childhood trauma can profoundly affect a person’s ability to cope with substance use disorder (SUD).
 In addition, co-occurring mental health issues related to trauma can significantly impact recovery.
 According to Depression and Anxiety, “Ample evidence has shown that childhood trauma compromises neural structure and function, rendering an individual susceptible to later cognitive deficits and psychiatric illnesses, including schizophrenia, major depression, bipolar disorder, [post-traumatic stress disorder (PTSD)], and substance abuse.”
-Newport Beach Recovery Center empowers clients to overcome trauma related to adverse childhood experiences (ACEs) using evidence-based treatments
+Newport Beach Recovery Center empowers clients to overcome trauma related to adverse childhood experiences (ACEs) using evidence-based treatments.

 The Connection Between Early Childhood Trauma and Substance Abuse